 The Valley of Flowers is usually closed from October to November.
 I would recommend that you visit in July and August to see the flowers in full bloom.

 Located in Ladakh, the Phugtal Monastery appears pretty unremarkable at first glance, but this place is shrouded in mystery.

 For starters, this honeycomb-like structure is built both inside and around a hollow cave – and no one knows why it was built like that!

 An excellent destination for hikers and history buffs alike, the monastery can easily make you feel like you’re disconnected from the rest of the world.
 No wonder it’s known as the most isolated monastery in the world!
 Its remote location is said to be a prime choice for monks looking for seclusion and the only way to reach the monastery is to trek from Cha Village.

 Hikers will be glad to learn that the site is surrounded by a vast, rocky landscape hiding pockets of lush greenery, with a milky blue spring snaking between the valleys.

 Speaking of water, another mysterious thing about Phugtal is that the cave water always flows at the same pace, regardless of the source conditions.
 This water is also believed to have medicinal properties.

-Just seven miles from Jaipur is found the historic Amber Fort which is perched on a hilltop.
+If you do visit, try to hang around for no longer than 2 nights.
+This gives you time to visit both the city highlights and the splendid Amber Fort situated seven miles from Jaipur perched on a hilltop.
 Drawing heaps of visitors each year, this fort is actually part of a palatial complex made from white marble and sandstone.
 If you really want to immerse yourself in Rajasthani culture, don’t miss a visit to Chokhi Dhani, a heritage village replete with cultural activities, folk dances, as well as arts and crafts exhibitions.